europaphp/skeleton/src/Europa/readme.md

 Components
 ==========

-Each component is functionally organised into their own namespaces.
+Each component is functionally separted into their own namespaces.

 App
 ---